What Is an Embedded Chart?

 These are the key elements included in an embedded chart:

-- Chart area – this is more or less self-explanatory; it is typically the area of a dashboard that is occupied by the chart.
+- Chart area – this is more or less self-explanatory; it is typically the dashboard area occupied by the chart.

-- Plot area – is the area on the chart that displays the data in the chart type you choose.
+- Plot area – the area on the chart that displays the data in the chosen chart type.